 Accessing objects programmatically

-When programming in and around V-REP, you will always need to reference various objects you wish to work with, such as scene objects, Ik groups, distance objects, etc. You do this with handles, that you obtain via various handle retrieving functions that expect an object name as input argument.
+When programming in and around CoppeliaSim, you will always need to reference scene objects.
+You do this with handles, that you obtain via sim.getObjectHandle, which expects an object name as input argument.
 For instance, from a plugin, you would access object Cuboid1 with:

 From an embedded script, you would do it with:

 Unassociated code is code that is not attached to any scene object.
-This includes all the code written for plugins, add-ons, remote API clients, ROS nodes, the main script and the contact callback script.
+This includes all the code written for plugins, add-ons, remote API clients, external ROS nodes, external BlueZero nodes, and the main script.

 In that case, object access is trivial as show following examples: you simply specify the object's full name in order to retrieve its handle: